fredc0088/Mars_Rover_Challenge/readme.md

 sbt clean test
 ```
 ## Current Issues WIP
 - As the grid is a wrapping plateau, sometimes the shortest path can be achieved by crossing an edge and appearing at the opposite side.
-I am devising a method that will take that into account when trying to reach a position in the plateau.
+I am devising a method that will take that into account when trying to reach a position in the plateau. (branch `wrapping_autopilot_logic`).
-- There is some problem on getting the status' representation of the exploration to get properly updated concurrently
+- There is some problem on getting the status' representation of the exploration to get properly updated concurrently.